MostafaKMilly/CannonBall/readme.md

 * * *

-## Cannonball in depth
+## Cannonball Movement
-We Use alot of forces wich effect the ball during movment and here is the forces we use
+We Use a lot of forces which affect the ball during movement and here is the forces we use
 * gravityForce
 * dragForce
 * windForce